pytorch/pytorch/docs/source/notes/autograd.rst

 *******************************************************

 PyTorch uses the Wirtinger Calculus to compute gradients for functions with complex valued input and (or) output.
-PyTorch's autograd convention for complex numbers allows gradient value to be used in Gradient Descent with the same update rule as that in the case of real numbers.
+PyTorch's autograd convention for complex numbers allows gradient values to be used in Gradient Descent with the same update rule as that in the case of real numbers.
 This convention works for optimization problems where the objective function is real valued.